-Avalanches are one of nature’s most powerful and deadly winter hazards.
-Every year, avalanches kill more than 150 people worldwide, and in the United States, they claim an average of 27 lives annually — the vast majority of them backcountry recreationalists who ventured into avalanche terrain without proper preparation or gear.
-Ready.gov’s Avalanche Hazard Information Sheet outlines the core risks and what to do before, during, and after an avalanche.
+Avalanches are one of the most powerful and deadly forces in the mountains.
+Every year, they kill more than 150 people worldwide.
+In the U.S. alone, they claim an average of 27 lives—most of them backcountry users who ventured into avalanche terrain without being fully prepared.
+This is why making avalanche safety your top priority is so critical.
+Understanding the risks is the first step.
+The Ready.gov Avalanche Hazard Information Sheet is a fantastic resource outlining what to do before, during, and after an avalanche.

 Thank you for reading this post, don't forget to install the free PubSafe mobile app and subscribe!